A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Conclusions and discussion

 \section{Conclusions and discussion}

 Whether short timescale periodicity exists or not in the activities of repeating FRBs is an intriguing issue.
-In this study, we perform a thorough search for periodicity in the range of 0.001 s--1000 s on the five most active repeaters, i.e. FRBs 20121102A, 20180916B, 20190520B, 20200120E, and 20201124A.
-Observational data obtained by various telescopes, including CHIME, FAST, Apertif, uGMRT, and Effelsberg are collected and used in the analysis.
-Three period searching methods are adopted in the process, which include the phase folding algorithm, Schuster periodogram, and Lomb-Scargle periodogram.
-For the two most active repeating sources, FRBs 20121102A and 20201124A \citep{li2018FAST}, more in-depth period searches are conducted.
-We have selected those days on which a large number of bursts were detected and conducted period search based on these single-day events.
-We have also tried to analyze the data by using the pulse width, peak flux or the fluence as a weight for each burst.
-Periodicity analysis is also conducted separately for different sub-classes of bursts featured by the brightness temperature.
+In this study, we perform a thorough search for periodicity in the range of 0.001--1000 s on the four most active repeaters, i.e. FRBs 20121102A, 20200120E, 20201124A, and 20220912A.
+Observational data obtained by various telescopes including FAST, Arecibo, uGMRT, Effelsberg and GBT are collected and used in the analysis.
+Three period searching methods are adopted in the process, which include the phase folding algorithm, the H-test, and the Lomb-Scargle periodogram.
+For the three most active repeating sources, FRBs 20121102A , FRB 20201124A, and 20220912A, more in-depth period searches are conducted.
+We have tried to analyze the data by using the pulse width, peak flux or the fluence as a weight for each dataset.
+Periodicity analysis is also conducted separately for different subsets featured by the brightness temperature.
 In all the attempts, no evidence pointing to any clear short timescale periodicity is found.